 Prepared to respond

-Although we focus on prevention, we must be prepared to respond to any accident or incident that may impact people, the environment, our assets or damage our reputation.
+Although we focus on prevention, we must be prepared to respond to any accident or incident that may impact people, the environment, our assets or our reputation.
 To respond to high-impact, low-frequency events, we maintain a crisis and emergency response capability, which we test regularly and look to continuously improve.

 Managing occupational safety